 Halloween is a fun-filled night that children look forward to every year, but it can be full of fright for some parents.
 While children may only focus on the joy of candy and dressing up, parents can sometimes worry about the safety aspect of the night.
 No fear!
 UT Physicians and the UTHealth School of Dentistry have teamed up to create a comprehensive safety guide for Halloween night.

 When it comes to candies, inspection is the first rule of thumb.
 That means no snacking from their goody bags while they are still out trick-or-treating.
 “Parents should discard any candies which are discolored, unwrapped, tampered with, or have holes in the wrapper.
-While a thoughtful gift, homemade candies or snacks should be politely declined,” said Ali Naqvi, MD, pediatrician with UT Physicians Multispecialty – Jensen clinic.
+While a thoughtful gift, homemade candies or snacks should be politely declined,” said Ali Naqvi, MD, pediatrician with UT Physicians Multispecialty – Jensen.

 Another big part of candy safety is how it can impact children’s teeth.
 Can one night really have that much of an impact on their overall dental health?